jfisher009/MacDaddysHackers/README.md

 # Mac Daddy's Hackers
-definitely not the drury cyber defense club's repo for an unnamed competition
+definitely not a repo for an unnamed competition

 ## Lock Down Services
 RDP -- 3389